When the banks take it big with death: UFC Que Choisir denounces the scandal over inheritance fees

 Call for vigilance

 The UFC Que Choisir therefore calls for vigilance when choosing your bank.
-Usually, we look more at the cost of the bank card, or even the rate granted for a mortgage, but not these rates of bank charges of inheritance.
+Usually, we look more at the cost of the bank card, or even the rate granted for a mortgage, but not these rates of inheritance bank charges.
 However, we must pay attention to it.